-In recent years, the larger financial constraints with which small firms have to contend have been the focus of many studies.
 In general, a well-developed finance system will seek to facilitate a firm's access to productivity-enhancing investments.
-However, even in well-developed financial systems, such as the Spanish one, small firms may be constrained and be more markedly sensitive to the possibilities of accessing external finance.

-The aim of this paper is to improve our understanding of the way in which access to financial sources can affect the capacity of small firms to increase their sales.
+However, even in well-developed financial systems, such as that operating in Spain, small firms may be constrained and more highly sensitive to the possibilities of accessing external finance.
+The aim of this paper is to improve our understanding of the way in which access to financial sources can affect a small firm's capacity to increase its sales.
 We use an extensive database for Spanish manufacturing firms that includes balance sheet data from the Mercantile Register between the years 2000 and 2006.
 In order to provide quantitative evidence regarding the performance of a firm's growth determinants we use quantile regressions to analyse manufacturing industries.
-Quantile regressions capture the different marginal effects of a firm's growth determinants on firm growth (Koenker and Basset, 1978) and offer a different approach to the analysis of firm performance.
+Quantile regressions capture the different marginal effects of a firm's growth determinants on firm growth (Koenker and Basset, 1978) and, as such, offer a different approach to the analysis of firm performance.

 Our main findings can be summarised as follows.
 First, we show that firms with low growth rates are more sensitive to the access of internal sources of finance.
-Second, our results suggest that access to external sources is crucial in order to increase these growth rates.
-Third, equity capital may be a signal for external borrowers and may reduce information asymmetries.
-As the weight of the ratio of equity to assets increases, the firm's ability to accede to bank debt increases; in other words, financial leverage increases when share prices are high.
-Four, cash flow and short-term bank debt are of great importance when firms are small and their growth rates are low.
-Here, the Spanish case is particularly interesting as it has a market structure characterised by firms that are smaller than their European counterparts and which have a smaller capacity to grow.
+Second, our results suggest that access to external sources is crucial to increase firm growth rates.
+Third, equity capital may act as a signal for external borrowers and, as such, it might reduce information asymmetries.
+As the weight of the ratio of equity to assets increases, the firm's ability to gain access to bank debt increases; in other words, financial leverage increases when share prices are high.
+Fourth, cash flow and short-term bank debt are of great importance when firms are small and their growth rates are low.
+Here, the Spanish case is particularly interesting as its market structure is characterised by firms that are smaller than those of its European counterparts and which have a smaller capacity to grow.
 As such, the study sheds some light on the role played by various sources of finance on the growth of Spanish manufacturing firms.